chlimous/42-born2beroot_guide/README.md

 ### Signature and Snapshots

-Last but not least in this born2beroot guide, you have to generate the hash of your .vdi file.
-It is to make sure that your VM has not been changed between project closure and evaluations.
+Last but not least of this born2beroot guide, you have to generate the hash of your .vdi file.
+This ensures that your virtual machine remains unchanged between the project's closure and subsequent evaluations.

-First, shutdown your guest machine and make a snapshot of it on Virtualbox.
-This allows you to restore to the exact same state of the snapshot anytime, even if you made big changes on your system.
-You will use it before each evaluation.
+First, shut down your guest machine and take a snapshot of it in Virtualbox.
+This step enables you to revert to the exact state captured in the snapshot at any time, regardless of any significant changes made to your system thereafter.
+Be sure to use this snapshot before each evaluation.

-Navigate to the directory where your VM is located.
+Navigate to the directory containing your virtual machine.

-``sha1sum debian.vdi`` | Generates SHA-1 hash for ``debian.vdi`` file.
+``sha1sum debian.vdi`` | Generates the SHA-1 hash for the ``debian.vdi`` file.

-The larger your virtual disk is the longer it will take to generate the signature.
+Be aware that this process might take a long time.
+The larger your virtual disk size, the longer it will take to generate the hash signature.

 ![Signature](img/signature.gif)